 A faculty member who is not a member of the Thesis Committee must chair the defense; again, the Education Coordinator can serve in this role, if not already a member of the Thesis Committee.
-If chapters of the thesis are published papers with coauthors, the coauthors should provide the Chair of the Defense with a written statement indicating that the majority of the research in a paper is work of the student.
-If that is not the case, the manuscript or publication can be included in an appendix but should not be included as a chapter of the thesis.
-Chapters of the thesis should be provided to the advisor and members of the Thesis Committee for review as soon as they are written.
 It is the student's responsibility to provide the entire defendable draft of the thesis to the WHOI Academic Programs Office and to all Committee members well in advance (at least two weeks) of the anticipated date for the Thesis Defense.